Income and assets tests

 The following tests apply to you:

 There are different assets limits depending on your situation.
-When you claim, you need to tell us the current market value of both of these:
+When you claim, you need to tell us the current market value of all of these:

 - your assets

 - your partner’s assets, if you have a partner.

 Find out more about different kinds of assets you need to report.

 If your assets stop you from getting a payment, you may still be able to get some help.
 If you’re in severe financial hardship, you may be able to apply under the asset hardship provisions.